gozumi/NT/archive/work/index.markdown

 		url: the-sculpture-of-the-everyday-2006,
 		src: thumbs/sculpture-of-the-everyday-2006.jpg,
 		label: the sculpture of the everyday&#44; 2006,
-		information: 'Following a visit to the British Museum, photographs were taken in and around the vicinity of the museum.
-The resulting photographs are the sculptural artefacts found within that area.'
+		information: 'Following a visit to the British Museum, photographs were taken in and around the vicinity of the museum...'
 	}
   - {
 		url: cofa-at-spinach-2009,
 		src: thumbs/cofa-2009.jpg,
 		label: COFA@spinach&#44; 2009,
-		information: 'A performance in the form of an office presentation performed by Ms Cofa and Ms Cofa at the offices of Spinach.
-Prior to the performance a website was live, so that employees at Spinach could give their examples of management pseudo speak phrases.
-Which were then incorporated into the script for the presentation.'
+		information: 'A performance in the form of an office presentation performed by Ms Cofa and Ms Cofa at the offices of Spinach...'
 	}
 ---